tabcat/rough-opal/REPORT.md

 It can still be made much, much easier so leaving this as unfinished.

 Here is the [key-value store model](https://github.com/opalsnt/welo/blob/master/src/store/keyvalue/model.ts) which shows what will need to be supplied once a better way for supplying one is provided.
-It includes a reducer, an init function (which supplies the initial value for the state), action creators, and selectors which are all similar to how [Redux](https://redux.js.org/) is used (or was used).
+It includes a reducer, an init function (which supplies the initial value for the state), action creators, and selectors which are all similar to [Redux](https://redux.js.org/)'s design.

-This ended up left out because there were bigger fish to fry but a good solution will be found.

 #### Pubsub Heads Exchange Replicator